 Feral pigeons (also called rock doves, rock pigeons, city doves, city pigeons, or common pigeons) have become a regular sight, and continue to spread in our High Desert region.
-Pigeons are not native birds, they are an introduced species.
-They carry numerous diseases, external parasites, and create massive amounts of excrement, Commercial buildings, crops, homes, barns, patio covers, protected roofs, attics and sheds are all favorable to feral pigeons.
+Pigeons are not native birds, and carry numerous diseases, external parasites, and create massive amounts of excrement.
+Commercial buildings, crops, homes, barns, patio covers, protected roofs, attics solar panels, and sheds are all favorable to feral pigeons.
 Locally, they often find food on properties where livestock and/or poultry are kept, and will use any source of water they can find.
-Pigeons are a nuisance, and are an invasive pest, causing over a billion dollars in property damage in the USA yearly, and are the #1 bird pest world-wide.
+Pigeons cause over a billion dollars in property damage in the USA yearly, and are the #1 bird pest species world-wide.
 Pigeons are labeled as an invasive species in North America by the United States Department of Agriculture.

-Pigeon waste is particularly caustic, and can damage (or even eat through) concrete, wood, roofs, air conditioners, and can etch and remove car paint.
+Pigeon waste is particularly caustic, and can damage (or even eat through) concrete, wood, roofing materials (including tile), air conditioners, and can etch solar panels, and remove car paint.

 Property damage is far from the only concern regarding pigeons.

 Pigeons have been found to be vectors (carriers) of over 60 diseases, many of which are transmissible to humans and other animals.
-An infestation in the attic of a residence, or anywhere people live is a serious situation.
+An infestation in the attic of a residence, or anywhere people live or frequent is a serious situation.
 Some of these diseases can be fatal.
-Some of the external parasites carried by pigeons can end up in the home.
 Even if overtaking a barn, for example, pigeons easily contaminate livestock feed and hay, as well as the soil wherever they leave droppings.

 Some of these diseases are: Histoplasmosis, Psittacosis, and Cryptococcosis, E. coli and Salmonella.
 They may also carry other diseases such as Virulent Newcastle Disease which they can easily spread to other species of birds, especially poultry.
 VND is fatal in poultry, and is highly contagious.